Semantics-Aligned, Curriculum-Driven, and Reasoning-Enhanced Vulnerability Repair Framework: Approach

 \subsection{Curriculum Learning}

-Our analysis in Section~\ref{sec:multi_hunk_repair} confirms that coordinating edits across multiple code hunks is a primary challenge for AVR models, causing significant performance degradation.
+Our analysis in Section~\ref{sec:repo_gap} confirms that coordinating edits across multiple code hunks is a primary challenge for AVR models.
 To address this, we adopt a curriculum learning strategy that organizes training from simple to complex repairs.
-This allows the model to gradually master the skill of performing consistent, multi-hunk edits.
+This approach decouples the learning process by progressively increasing task complexity, allowing the model to master local security edits before tackling global syntactic synchronization.